 X-Tbn-Version.
 If the proxy

-The all-in-one client converts a
+The demo app converts a

-X-Tbn-Version query parameter into a header
+X-Tbn-Version query parameter into a header in calls

-in calls to the backend; if you navigate to
+to the backend; if you navigate to

-without that parameter still shows blue or green based on the release state of
+without that parameter still shows blue.

 This technique is extremely powerful.
-New software was tested in production without customers being affected.
+New software was previewed in production without customers being affected.
 You were able to test the new software on the live site before releasing to customers.
 In a real world scenario your testers can perform validation, you can load test, and you can demo to stakeholders without running through a complicated multi-environment scenario, even during another release.